 Even if you are unable to obtain Singaporean tax residency, the 22% tax rate is relatively low compared to other countries.

 Be open-minded with housing

 In Singapore, there are many expatriate clusters that have been formed over the ages.
 Holland road, Tanglin, Orchard, East Coast and Katong have become popular areas for expatriates to reside in.
-And as you may guess, property prices tend to rise in such regions.
+And as you may guess, property prices tend to rise in such regions, causing many to believe cost of housing in Singapore is not cheap.
 Thus, to choose a place for you to call home, you got to look at 2 main factors.
 Region and Housing type.
 Singapore is mainly split into 5 regions and 3 housing type.
 5 regions, namely West, North, East, Central and South.
 3 distinct housing types, namely, public housing, private condominiums and private landed property.
 Check out expatliving and their breakdown of each regions.

 If you are looking for a localised experience, you could consider Singapore’s public housing apartments.
 It is affectionately known as HDB housing.
 HDB stands for Housing Development Board of Singapore.
 Since the founding of Singapore in 1960s, the government started HDB to bring affordable housing to the public.
 Public housing may be viewed as “low income housing” in places like USA and other parts of the world.
 However, in Singapore, this is far from the case.
 HDB apartments are built with high quality standards with more designer-like features in recent years.
 It lacks the security and amenities features of a Private condo.
 However it makes up with good price, connectivity and bustling culture.
 Use this handy HDB rental price checker for historical rental prices.